Disclaimer: I do not own My Little Pony Friendship Is Magic.

 Celestia's entourage was starting to realize that she hadn't paid them any attention in a while now, and slowly dispersed to mingle with the rest of the crowd.
 Half the guards stayed close by the Princesses, while the others spread out in the pavilion.

-"Uh, that's a lot of guardponies, Your Highness," observed Spike, "You wouldn't mind if I asked if anything was wrong, would you?"
+"Bit more guardponies than usual, Your Highness," observed Spike, "You wouldn't mind if I asked if anything was wrong, would you?"

 There was a moment of shocked silence.